-Section 6.
+Section 5.
 Powers of the Network Membership

-Elect members to undesignated slots on the Executive Committee.
+Elect Members to undesignated seats on the Executive Committee.

-Develop, adopt, and amend the Network Governance Charter..
+Adopt and amend the Network Governance Charter.

 Review and comment on Network policies and procedures.

-Participate with the development, review and comment on Network plans, including goals, objectives, and priorities which are consistent with funding legislation.
+Participate with the development of, and review and comment on, Network plans, including goals, objectives, and priorities which are consistent with applicable laws, regulations, policies and funder requirements.

+Section 6.
+Members Rights

+As provided in the Governance Charter, the business of the MCHCCN shall be managed by the Membership.

+Members are entitled to participate as a voting Member, to receive minutes and other related material, and to participate in Network activities.

+Members have the right to run for the Steering Council, officer, and to serve on committees and in other functions.

+Members have the right to file grievances about the Network policies, procedures, plans, or activities, utilizing the grievance procedures adopted by the Membership.

+Members who have disclosed their conflicts of interest have the right to vote.

 Section 7.
-Members Rights

-As provided in the Governance Charter, the business of the MCHCCN shall be managed by the membership.

-Membership entitles an agency or individual to pursue participation as a voting member, to receive minutes and other related material, and to participate in Network activities.

-Members have the right to run for the Network Executive Committee, officer, and to serve on committees and in other functions.

-Members have the right to file grievances about the Network policies, procedures, plans, or activities, utilizing the grievance procedures adopted by the membership.

-Members who have documented conflicts of interest have the right to vote.

-Section 8.
 Voting Members

-For the purpose of the Governance Charter, “voting” means voting in the membership meetings.
+For the purpose of the Governance Charter, “voting” means voting in the Membership Meetings.

-Each agency member of the Network shall have a maximum of one vote to be exercised by the designated voting representative.
+Each Organizational Member of the Network shall have one vote to be exercised by either the voting representative or alternate voting representative.

-Each agency member may designate in writing, a voting representative if unable to attend meetings.
-The written proxy will be given to the Secretary prior to the meeting.
+Each Organizational Member may designate in their membership application a voting representative and an alternate voting representative.

+Each Individual Member will be eligible to vote but cannot designate an alternate voting representative.

-Names of individual voting members, agency voting members, agency voting alternatives, and voting Network officers shall be on file with the Network Membership Committee.
+Names of Individual Members, Organizational Members, Organizational Member voting representatives and Organizational Member alternate voting representatives, shall be on file and maintained by the Nominating & Elections Committee.

 ARTICLE 4 - VOTING